Achala-Nayak/Portfolio/README.md

 ## Technologies Used

-- **React.js**: A popular JavaScript library for building user interfaces.
-I'll use React to create the overall structure of my application and manage the interactions with the Three.js scene.
+- **React.js**: A popular JavaScript library for building user interfaces.React is used to create the overall structure of my application and manage the interactions with the Three.js scene.

-- **Three.js**: A JavaScript library that makes it easy to create 3D graphics in the browser.
-I'll use Three.js to create and manipulate the 3D scene, add objects, textures, lighting, and more.
+- **Three.js**:A JavaScript library that makes it easy to create 3D graphics in the browser.Three.js is used to create and manipulate the 3D scene, add objects, textures, lighting, and more.

 - **Tailwind CSS**: A utility-first CSS framework that helps me quickly design and style my components.
-I'll use Tailwind CSS to style my React components and create a visually appealing user interface.

 - **Framer Motion**: A library for adding smooth animations and transitions to my React components.
-I'll use Framer Motion to create delightful animations that enhance the user experience.